nourish-team/nourish-frontend/README.md

 Since free skincare APIs are hard to come by, we seeded our database with the data provided by [Laura Robertson](https://github.com/LauraRobertson/skincareAPI).
 Without this data this project was not possible in two weeks’ time.

+## License

+This project is licensed under the MIT License.

+## Contributing

+Contributions are welcome!
+If you would like to contribute to nourish, please follow these steps:

+1. Fork the Project
+2. Create your Feature Branch (git checkout -b feature/newSexyFeature)
+3. Commit your Changes (git commit -m 'Add some newSexyFeature')
+4. Push to the Branch (git push origin feature/newSexyFeature)
+5. Open a Pull Request

+## Contact

+- Anissa Chadouli
+- Lisa
+- Asako Ueno
+- Sean
+- Chai

+## Acknowledgments